You must provide user support for people using your service. This should:

 - how quickly you’ll be able to deal with enquiries

-If you don’t have historical data from an existing service you can use similar services, for example online user support in another part of your department or a related organisation.
+If you do not have historical data from an existing service you can use similar services, for example online user support in another part of your department or a related organisation.

 Calculate response times